You are currently signed in as .

 Education Directors and Museum Teachers

 Museums, zoos, and botanical gardens are visited by people who come to learn and observe.
-Education directors, or curators of education, are responsible for helping these people enrich their visits.
+Education directors, or curators of education, help these people enrich their visits.
 Education directors plan, develop, and administer educational programs at museums and other similar institutions.
 They plan tours, lectures, and classes for individuals, school groups, and special interest groups.

-Museum teachers are hired by directors to provide information, share insight, and offer explanations of exhibits.
-Direct communication ranges from informal explanations at staff previews of a new exhibit, to addressing corporate donor groups, to aiding groups of schoolchildren.
+Museum teachers, also known as museum educators, are hired by directors to provide information, share insight, and offer explanations of exhibits.
+Direct communication ranges from informal explanations at staff previews of a new exhibit, to addressing corporate donor groups, to assisting groups of schoolchildren.
 Museum teachers may write exhibit labels, prepare catalogs, or contribute to multimedia installations.
 Museum teachers also teach by demonstration, conducting studio classes, or leading field trips.